Quiznos: Advertising

 The company's first major advertising push was a successful advertising campaign during the 2002 Super Bowl.
 Early TV spots advertised the innovation of toasting sandwiches, as compared to the inventor of pants (humorously contrasted with men wearing bushes).
 One commercial in 2003 depicted a man (played by Jim Parsons) who had been "raised by wolves" by suckling at a mother wolf's teat.
 Other promotions include an early 2004 campaign featuring bizarre, rodent-like, singing creatures called Spongmonkeys, edited by Joel Veitch, as well as a series of Quiznos commercials in Canada featuring hockey commentator Don Cherry.
 In 2005, Quiznos launched a campaign featuring Baby Bob.

 In June 2006, Quiznos revealed its new slogan: "Eat Up."
 Ads nationwide feature a Quiznos sub with steam emanating from it with the tagline, "Mmmm... toasty."
 Actor Michael Clarke Duncan formerly provided the voiceover for all Quiznos commercials.
 On September 18, 2006, Quiznos launched the most aggressive advertising campaign aimed at Subway.
 Dubbed the "Prime Rib Cheesesteak Challenge," customers were asked to compare the brand new Prime Rib Cheesesteak against Subway's Cheesesteak sandwich.
 The claim is that the Prime Rib Cheesesteak has twice the meat of Subway's Cheesesteak.
 If the customers are not satisfied, then they can fill out a form, mail the form along with their receipt, and they will receive a coupon for a free sandwich.
 In subsequent advertisements, Quiznos was shown competing with the fictional "Wrong Way" restaurant based on competing restaurants.

-The Coca-Cola Company was originally the primary soft drink supplier for the franchise, until 2005.
-At that time, Coca-Cola signed an exclusive agreement to provide soft drinks to the competing Subway franchise.
-As a result, Quiznos signed an exclusive deal with PepsiCo (except in Canada and on college campuses that have exclusive deals with Coca-Cola) and Dr Pepper Snapple Group (to serve Dr Pepper).
-However, in 2019 Quiznos switched back to Coca-Cola products, ending their 14-year relationship with Pepsi.

-In 2016, the company launched their mobile based loyalty program.
+In 2016, the company launched its mobile-based loyalty program.
 This app was aimed at rewarding Quiznos' most loyal customers and to gather customer feedback to improve product and operations.

 Mascots

 In 2004, Quiznos started using fuzzy-looking creatures called the Spongmonkeys (which were designed by Joel Veitch) in their advertising commercials.
-One of them plays a guitar, and the other sings a song called "We Love the Subs", in an apparent and shorter spoof of their original song, "We Like the Moon".
+One plays the guitar, and the other sings "We Love the Subs" in an apparent and shorter spoof of their original song, "We Like the Moon."
 Several commercials with the Spongmonkeys were released, including ones about rejoice and coupons.
 However, after a few months, Quiznos discontinued airing the commercials.

+On July 17, 2023, Quiznos announced the return of the Spongmonkeys after almost two decades with a new advertisement (again created and voiced by Veitch) in which they go on a road trip, singing about "the gas prices and public restrooms and the creepy billboards".
+The new campaign comes as part of Quiznos' effort to expand again after their decline in the 2010s.